kubedb/cli/docs/guides/postgres/custom-config/using-custom-config.md

 postgres.kubedb.com "custom-postgres" created
 ```

-Below the YAML of Postgres crd that we have created above.
+Bellow is the YAML for the Postgres crd we just created.

 ```yaml
 apiVersion: kubedb.com/v1alpha1